ggloor/miseq_bin/README.md

 Ensure the primers you've used are in the miseq\_bin/primers.txt file **_Most experiments use the V4EMB primer set_**

-# Define your paths and install dependent programs
+# Define your paths (and install dependent programs if needed)

+**If you are on cjelli, your programs are already installed and your paths are set**

  Open your copy of workflow.sh and look for the defined paths at the top of the script Ensure these paths are correct before you start.
-If you are on cjelli, the paths are already set

  If you are on cjelli, all needed programs are installed.
 If you are using your own
 	computer, you need to install